VoxelForge/VoxelForge/CONTRIBUTING.md

 # Contributing to Mineclonia
-So you want to contribute to Mineclonia?
+So you want to contribute to VoxelCraft?

 Wow, thank you! :-)

-Mineclonia is maintained by ryvnf and cora.
-By asking us to include your changes in this game, you agree that they fall under the terms of the GPLv3 license, which means they will become part of a free/libre software.
+VoxelCraft is maintained by DragonWrangler1.
+By requesting that we to include your changes in this game, you agree that they fall under one of the following two licenses:
+GPLv3
+GPLv2
+which means they will become part of a free/libre software.

 ## Inclusion criteria
 The project goals are listed under the project description in the